Social Ecology B.A. Degree

 1. CRM/LAW C7 Introduction to Criminology, Law and Society

 2. UPPP 8 Introduction to Environmental Analysis and Design

 4. SOCECOL 10 Research Design

 5. SOCECOL 13 Statistical Analysis in Social Ecology

-8. One additional upper-division course in any department in the School of Social Ecology or an additional 4 units of Field Study.
+8. One additional upper-division course (four units) chosen from any department in the School of Social Ecology or an additional 4 units of Field Study.

 B. GENERAL SOCIAL ECOLOGY MAJOR REQUIREMENTS